slavafomin/whitepaper/WHITEPAPER.md

 BSC uses Proof of Staked Authority consensus protocol, which has a chance to fork and requires confirmation of more blocks.
 One block only has the signature of one validator, so that it is not easy to rely on one block to verify data from BSC.

-To take full advantage of validator quorum of BC, an idea similar to many [Bridge ](https://github.com/poanetwork/poa-bridge)or Oracle blockchains is adopted:
+To take full advantage of validator quorum of BC, an idea similar to many [Bridge](https://github.com/poanetwork/poa-bridge) or Oracle blockchains is adopted:

 1. The cross-chain communication requests from BSC will be submitted and executed onto BSC as transactions.
 The execution of the transanction wil emit `Events`, and such events can be observed and packaged in certain “**Oracle**” onto BC.
 Instead of Block Headers, Hash and Merkle Proof, this type of “Oracle” package directly contains the cross-chain information for actions, such as sender, receiver and amount for transfer.
-2. To ensure the security of the Oracle, the validators of BC will form anothe quorum of “**Oracle Relayers**”.
+2. To ensure the security of the Oracle, the validators of BC will form another quorum of “**Oracle Relayers**”.
 Each validator of the BC should run a **dedicated process** as the Oracle Relayer.
 These Oracle Relayers will submit and  vote for the cross-chain communication package, like Oracle, onto BC,  using the same validator keys.
 Any package signed by more than ⅔\*N+1 Oracle Relayers’ voting power is as secure as any block signed by ⅔\*N+1 of     the same quorum of validators’ voting power.

 By using the same validator quorum, it saves the light client code on BC and continuous block updates onto BC.
 Such Oracles also have Oracle IDs and types, to ensure sequencing and proper error handling.